Closed reduction of a fractured boneFracture reduction - closed

 - You will have an x-ray to make sure the bone is in the right position.

-- A cast will be put on your limb to keep the bone in the right position and protect it while it heals.
+- A cast or splint will be put on your limb to keep the bone in the right position and protect it while it heals.

 After Your Procedure